 Sample 2-Day Itinerary

-• Morning (8:30 AM - 12:30 PM): Begin your day at the Chickamauga Battlefield Visitor Center.
-Watch the orientation film, explore the museum exhibits, and pick up a detailed park map and audio tour.
-Then, embark on the seven-mile self-guided auto tour.
-Stop at key points like the Wilder Brigade Monument, Snodgrass Hill, and the Brotherton Cabin to absorb the history and visualize the battle.
+- Morning (8:30 AM - 12:00 PM): Begin your day at the Chickamauga Battlefield Visitor Center.
+Watch the orientation film, explore the museum exhibits, and view the Fuller Gun Collection.
+Pick up a park map and information on the self-guided cell phone tour.

-• Lunch (12:30 PM - 1:30 PM): Enjoy a picnic lunch at one of the park's designated picnic areas or grab a bite in nearby Fort Oglethorpe.
+- Lunch (12:00 PM - 1:00 PM): Enjoy a picnic at one of the designated picnic areas within the Chickamauga Battlefield, perhaps across from the visitor center.

-Day 2: Lookout Mountain & Chattanooga's Civil War Legacy
+Day 2: Lookout Mountain Battlefield & Chattanooga Sites

-• Morning (9:00 AM - 1:00 PM): Head to Lookout Mountain.
-Start at the Lookout Mountain Battlefield Visitor Center to see the "Battle of Lookout Mountain" painting and exhibits.
-Then, proceed to Point Park.
-Pay the $10.00 entrance fee (for ages 16+) and spend time exploring the fortifications, monuments, and enjoying the stunning views of Chattanooga.
-Walk to Cravens House to further understand the strategic importance of the mountain.
+- Morning (8:30 AM - 12:00 PM): Drive to Lookout Mountain.
+Start at the Lookout Mountain Battlefield Visitor Center.
+Then, proceed to Point Park, paying the $10.00 entrance fee (for those 16 and older).
+Explore the fortifications, monuments, and enjoy the breathtaking views of Chattanooga and the Tennessee River.
+Consider a walk to the New York Peace Monument.

-• Lunch (1:00 PM - 2:00 PM): Dine at a restaurant on Lookout Mountain or descend into Chattanooga for more options.
+- Lunch (12:00 PM - 1:00 PM): Grab lunch at a café or restaurant on Lookout Mountain or descend into Chattanooga for more options.

 Frequently Asked Questions